-What is Podia?
+What Is Podia?

 Podia is a platform for creators to build and sell online courses, memberships, and digital downloads.
 It combines tools like a website builder, online store, and email marketing into one system.